Looking for all-natural ways to strengthen your immune system?

-Winter is officially here, which also means there is a chance to catch the flu bug and get sick.
-Being under the weather does not only bring down your productivity, it also affects your mood and energy levels.
-While you can reduce your risk of catching a flu by getting vaccinated, you can also consider eating a well-balanced diet by incorporating foods with nutrients that have immune boosting properties.
+It’s flu season, which means we’re taking precautions to make sure we don’t fall sick anytime soon.
+Being under the weather doesn’t only bring down your productivity, it also affects your mood and energy levels.
+While you can reduce your risk of catching the flu by getting vaccinated, you can also consider eating a well-balanced diet by incorporating foods with nutrients that contain immune-boosting properties.

-As one of the most notorious nutrients that helps maintaining a healthy immune system, vitamin C is found in many vegetables and fruits such as: broccoli, kale, bok choy, gailan, tomatoes, sweet peppers, oranges, kiwis, grapefruits, guavas, strawberries and blueberries.
-In addition to its immune boosting properties, vitamin C is a water-soluble vitamin and an antioxidant that helps prevent cell damage and may reduce your risk for certain types of cancers and other chronic diseases.
-Furthermore, it may help to reduce the levels of cortisol, also known as the stress hormone, in your body.
-In other words, if you eat a variety of vitamin C-rich foods as part of your diet, you may help your body to reduce unnecessary stress and in turn improve and strengthen your immune system.
+One of the most sought-after nutrients that help to maintain a healthy immune system, vitamin C is found in many vegetables and fruits, including broccoli, kale, bok choy, gai lan, tomatoes, sweet peppers, oranges, kiwis, grapefruits, guavas, strawberries and blueberries.
+In addition to its immune boosting properties, vitamin C is water-soluble and an antioxidant that helps prevent cell damage and may reduce your risk for certain types of cancers and other chronic diseases.
+Furthermore, it may help reduce levels of cortisol (the “stress hormone”) in your body.
+In other words, if you eat a variety of vitamin C-rich foods as part of your diet, you may help your body to reduce unnecessary stress and, in turn, improve and strengthen your immune system.

 - Enjoy a leafy green salad instead of a hot meal for a change.
 You can also add quinoa and lean meats or tofu for added protein, and sliced fruits such as strawberries, pears and mandarin oranges for extra flavour and dietary fibre.

 - Add extra vegetables such as sweet peppers to your favourite pasta dishes.

 - Keep the potato skin on when you make your next creamy mash.